Borwe/wasm_nvim/README.md

   Executes lua script which is string, created, and passed to host via `get_id`  and`set_value` combination, the id of the string is then passed to this function which it will then be executed.

+  **NOTE**: This prints out the loaded string to output on some neovim versions, eg: 0.9.1 on windows.

 - ```zig
   extern "host"lua_eval(id: u32) u32;
   ```